ioBroker/ioBroker.docs/docs/en/admin/instances.md

 This column is only visible in expert mode!

 ### 13 - RAM limit
-Here you can specify how much main memory of the instance should be provided as a precaution.
+Here you can specify how much main memory of the instance should be made available as a precaution.
 This amount of memory is then no longer available for other tasks and should not be selected too high, especially in systems with little memory.
 If the instance needs more memory temporarily, this will of course be allocated to it by the system, but will then be immediately released for the system.
 During the time in which an instance requires more memory than it was reserved, the required memory is shown in red.

 This column is only visible in expert mode!

 ### 14 - RAM usage
 The actual memory used by the instance is displayed here.
 These values are updated regularly.
-After the update, these values appear briefly in green.
+After the update, these values appear briefly in green font.